Bajirao Mastani: Pre-production

 Aina Mahal took 4,500 planks, with a hundred workers per day.
 The set was given a lotus-like design, with walls, ceiling and floor made out of handmade mud embedded with sparkling mirror designs.
 The replica of Aina Mahal was constructed in forty days, with more than 30,000 square feet of mirrors.
 More than 700 design stencils were used to decorate the hall.
 Although the mirror hall was a Mughal concept, the art directors designed it to look like Maratha architecture.
-Mastani Mahal was built as an amalgamation of Rajput and Maratha architecture.
+The Mastani Mahal palace was built as an amalgamation of Rajput and Maratha architecture.
 The exterior of Mastani Mahal was built as a part of Shaniwar Wada, whereas the interiors of were built on separate sets consisting of a courtyard and bedroom.
 Mastani's room in Bundelkhand was crafted using a mix of Persian, Mughal and Rajput motifs and architecture.

-All of the sets were furnished with opulent objects and props to give the interiors a feel of the ancient Maratha empire.
+All of the sets were furnished with opulent objects and props to give the interiors a feel of the ancient Maratha Empire.
 Only earthen diyas and torches were used to light the sets.
-Silken saris were used, with bedsheets and hand-painted walls with 18th century motifs added.
+Silken saris were used, with bedsheets and hand-painted walls with 18th-century motifs added.
 Craftsmen were hired to recreate 18th-century textures, fabrics, weaponry, jewellery and furniture.
 Almost 30,000 oil lamps were made for the film and 500 suits of armour were designed for the war scenes.
 There were also headgear and boots worn in that period.
 The armour and headgear weighed between ten-twenty kilos and two kilos, respectively.
 The team also designed props including different types of tents, lighting props, and elephant and horse decors for the war sequences.
 The props were made in Mumbai and had to be taken to Rajasthan, the outdoor location.